piotr-bledowski/NE-finding-MC-Simulation/README.md

 # NE-finding-MCMC-Simulation

-This project implements a Markov Chain Monte Carlo simulation, more specifically the Simulated Annealing method for finding a Nash Equilibrium for any user-defined game.
+This project implements two stochastic methods of finding a Nash Equilibrium of a given 2-player game in normal form.

+## 1. Simulated Annealing

+## 2. Metropolis-Hastings